Sharad Pawar: Early 1990s

-During the 1991 election campaign, former Prime Minister Rajiv Gandhi was assassinated.
-The party elected P.V.
-Narasimha Rao as the party president.
-It was expected that the party president would become the prime minister in the event of a Congress victory.
-However, Pawar at that time had talked about the distinction between the party president and prime minister.
-Since the Congress contingent from Maharashtra was the largest, Pawar felt he had a legitimate claim for the post of prime minister.
-However, Pawar eventually decided not to enter the contest.
-The Congress Parliamentary Party (party MPs) unanimously elected P.V.
-Narasimha Rao as their leader, and he was sworn in as prime minister on 21 June 1991.
-Rao named Pawar as defence minister.
-On 26 June 1991, Pawar took over that portfolio and held it until March 1993.
-After Pawar's successor in Maharashtra, Sudhakarrao Naik, stepped down following the Bombay riots, Rao asked Pawar to serve again as chief minister of the state.
-Pawar was sworn in as chief minister for his fourth term on 6 March 1993.
-Almost immediately, Mumbai experienced a series of bomb blasts, on 12 March 1993.
+Following the assassination of former Prime Minister Rajiv Gandhi during his 1991 election campaign, the Congress Parliamentary Party (party MPs) unanimously elected P.V.
+Narasimha Rao as their leader, who was sworn in as prime minister on 21 June 1991.
+Rao named Pawar as the defence minister, a position he held until March 1993.
+After Pawar's successor in Maharashtra, Sudhakarrao Naik, stepped down following the Bombay riots, Pawar was sworn in again as chief minister for his fourth term on 6 March 1993.
+Almost immediately, Mumbai experienced a series of bomb blasts on 12 March 1993.
 Pawar's response to the blasts attracted controversy.
-More than a decade later, Pawar admitted that he had "deliberately misled" people following the bombings by saying that there were "13 and not 12" explosions, and had added the name of a Muslim-dominated locality to show that people from both communities had been affected.
-He attempted to justify this deception by claiming that it was a move to prevent communal riots, by falsely portraying that both Hindu and Muslim communities in the city had been affected adversely.
-He also admitted to lying about evidence recovered and misleading people into believing that it pointed to the Tamil Tigers as possible suspects.
+In a 2006 speech, Pawar stated that he had reported thirteen blasts instead of twelve during the 1993 bombings to include a Muslim-majority area, citing a desire to prevent communal tension.
+He attempted to justify this deception by claiming that it was a move to prevent communal riots, by falsely portraying that both the Hindu and Muslim communities in the city had been adversely affected.
+He additionally admitted to lying about evidence recovered and misleading people into believing that it pointed to the Tamil Tigers as possible suspects.